 In January 2015, the FASB issued ASU 2015-01 eliminating the concept of extraordinary items for presentation on the face of the income statement.
 Under the new standard, a material event or transaction that is unusual in nature, infrequent or both shall be reported as a separate component of income from continuing operations.
 Alternatively, it may be disclosed in the notes to financial statements.

 The new accounting guidance is effective for interim and annual periods beginning after December 15, 2015.
-Early adoption is permitted if applied from the beginning of a fiscal year.
 As applicable, this standard may change the presentation of amounts in the income statements.
-Management plans to adopt ASU 2015-01 effective January 1, 2016.
+Management adopted ASU 2015-01 effective January 1, 2016.